a-vasilev/building-microservices/README.md

  - Bulkhead Pattern - if a service doesn't respond in a timely manner it should not impact the ability of the consumer to call other services.
  - Timeouts - make more aggressive timeouts
  - Circuit Breakers
  - [Hystrix](https://github.com/Netflix/hystrix) - library designed to isolate points of access to remote systems.
+Helps with Circuit Breakers

  ### Decentralize everything
  The ideology here is to use dumb pipes and infrastructure and contain the logic only in the microservices.
 Message brokers shouldn't be aware of the domain, they need to be kept as simple as possible.